 Build Your Own Bunny Condo

-It does require a little bit of creativity, but the only materials you need are the NIC cubes, zip ties or cable ties to secure each panel, and material for flooring and shelves.
+It does require a little bit of creativity, but the only materials you need are the NIC cubes, zip ties or cable ties to secure each panel and material for flooring and shelves (or buy this kit).

 For flooring, a piece of linoleum or a tarp will work well for messy rabbits who don’t have great litter habits.
 Corrugated plastic (like those used for outdoor signs) can work well if you find a large enough sheet that you can cut to size (try contacting local custom sign stores to see what sizes they have).